-Take Onboarding to the Next Level With Personalized Video
+Take Onboarding to the Next Level With Personalised Video

-Throughout the onboarding process, Personalized Video upgrades the customer experience.
+Throughout the onboarding process, Personalised Video upgrades the customer experience.
 On its own, video is already a powerful tool of communication that improves understanding.
-Add personalization to the mix, and you boost the relevance and appeal of your message along with customer satisfaction.
+Add personalisation to the mix, and you boost the relevance and appeal of your message along with customer satisfaction.

-Just take a look at what our clients were able to achieve by incorporating Personalized Video into their customer onboarding campaigns:
+Just take a look at what our clients were able to achieve by incorporating Personalised Video into their customer onboarding campaigns: